 Adolescence is a developmental period during which dependent children grow into independent adults.
 This period usually begins at about 10 yr and lasts until the late teens or early 20s.
 During adolescence, children undergo striking physical, intellectual, and emotional growth.
 Guiding adolescents through this period is a challenge for parents as well as clinicians.
-Preventive care is also important (see see Approach to the Care of Normal Infants and Children: Recommendations for Preventive Care During Adolescencea).
+Preventive care is also important (see see Recommendations for Preventive Care During Adolescence).

 Fortunately, most adolescents enjoy good physical health.
 Psychosocial adjustment is a hallmark of this phase of development because even normal individuals struggle with issues of identity, autonomy, sexuality, and relationships.
 “Who am I, where am I going, and how do I relate to all of these people in my life?” are constant preoccupations for most adolescents.
 Psychosocial disorders are more common during adolescence than during childhood, and many unhealthy behaviors that begin during adolescence (eg, smoking, drug use, violence) can lead to acute health problems, chronic disorders, or morbidity later in life.

 All organ systems and the body as a whole undergo major growth during adolescence; breasts in girls and genitals and body hair in both sexes undergo the most obvious changes.
 Even when this process goes normally, substantial emotional adjustments are required.
 If the timing is atypical, particularly in a boy whose physical development is delayed or in a girl whose development occurs early, additional emotional stress is likely.
 Most boys who grow slowly have a constitutional delay and catch up eventually.
 Evaluation to exclude pathologic causes and reassurance are needed.